Skip to content

 Best Practice Recommendations

-For optimal Yocto scan results, consider the following:
+For optimal Yocto scan results, review the following:

 1. Check required scan modes using --modes: - the default scans (if --modes not specified) are OE_RECIPES,SIG_SCAN,CVE_PATCHES (same as --modes DEFAULT) - see Scan Modes below.

-3. Generate a Recipe Report: Use the --recipe_report REPFILE parameter to create a report of matched and unmatched recipes in the BOM, required for analysis and debugging.
+3. Generate a Recipe Report: Use the --recipe_report REPFILE parameter to create a report of matched and unmatched recipes in the Bill of Materials (BOM), required for analysis and debugging.
+IMPORTANT Unmatched IDs shown the BD project version are only from the 1st scan stage and should not be used to determine missing recipes if you use scan modes in addition to OE_RECIPES - see FAQs.

-5. Identify Patched CVEs: Add the cve_check class to your Bitbake local.conf to identify patched CVEs.
+5. Apply Patched CVEs to BD Project: Add the cve_check class to your Bitbake local.conf to identify patched CVEs.
 Ensure PHASE 7 picks up the cve-check file.
 Optionally, specify the output CVE check file using --cve_check_file FILE if an alternative location is needed.
 See CVE Patching for more information.

 6. Fuzzy Match Modified Recipes: For recipes modified from standard OE versions, optionally use --max_oe_version_distance X.X.X (e.g., 0.0.1 to 0.0.10) for fuzzy matching against OE recipes.
 Be cautious, as this can sometimes disable correct matches.
 It's recommended to create two projects and compare results with and without this parameter.
 See OE Difference Calculations for more information.

 8. Add Components by CPE: Add --modes CPE_COMPS to create packages not matched by other methods through CPE lookup.
-Note that not all packages have published CPEs.
+Note that only packages with reported vulnerabilities have legitimate published CPEs - see OWASP report on component identification (PDF).

 9. Process Kernel Vulnerabilities: To ignore kernel vulnerabilities not within compiled kernel sources, add --modes KERNEL_VULNS (assumes IMAGE_MANIFEST mode).

-10. Add Custom Components for Unmatched recipes - USE WITH CAUTION Where OSS recipes are not matched by any other method, and for custom or commercial recipes, you can consider adding --modes CUSTOM_COMPS to create Custom Components for unmatched recipes and add them to the BD project as placeholders.
-However, note that Custom Components do not have any vulnerabilities mapped, will use the license specified in the license.manifest and cannot be easily deleted once added without deleting the project itself.
+10. Add Custom Components for Unmatched recipes: Where OSS recipes are not matched by any other method, and for custom or commercial recipes, you can consider adding --modes CUSTOM_COMPS to create Custom Components for unmatched recipes and add them to the BD project as placeholders.
+However, note that Custom Components do not have any vulnerabilities mapped, will use the license specified in the license.manifest and cannot be easily deleted from the BD server once created without deleting all projects where referenced.
 Also note that all future scans for the same recipe will map to the created Custom Components even when KB updates add new recipes (unless the associated PURL is deleted under 'Management-->Unmatched Components').

 Scan Modes